 It was at the launch event for this new luxe Perricone MD range that I was alerted to the concept of vitamin F. A seriously rich night cream ideal for dry skin, this contains essential fatty acids from a blend of flax, chia and macadamia seed oils.
 The hardworking cream also helps tackle wrinkles and fine lines.

 Rich in linoleic acid and provitamin A, this nourishes the skin and prevents the effects of photo ageing (including pigmentation and fine lines).
 The cold-pressed extraction process doesn't use heat, which means the oil is more potent.

 Don't forget about your body—especially if your skin gets noticeably dry.
 This lotion contains safflower oil, which is high in linoleic acid.

-In this gel cream, the lingonberry seed oil provides those all-important essential fatty acids.
-Ideal for spot-prone skin, this wards off environmental aggressors, keeps sebum and bacteria at bay and helps with skin cell turnover to ensure dead skin cells (which can clog pores and make your complexion look dull) don’t cling around for long.
+In this gel-cream hybrid, the lingonberry seed oil provides those all-important essential fatty acids.
+Ideal for spot-prone skin, this wards off environmental aggressors, keeps sebum and bacteria at bay and helps with skin cell turnover to ensure dead skin cells (which can clog pores and make your complexion look dull) don't cling around for long.